Major Carryer’s Car

 Harry McAdam Inside Wade factory

 Harry McAdam a well known resident of Florence Court who was employed as a kilnman in the factory.
 Here he can be seen placing the Nat West pigs onto the kiln truck bats in preparation to the truck going into the new Birks gas-fired kilns.
-These pigs were money boxes & huge numbers were produced in the Watson Street factory during early to middle 80's

 Inside the Factory at Christmas